On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Construction of Spaces

 \begin{remark} Error gauge is supposed to measure how ``standard" a thickening space is.
 Unfortunately, a standard thickening space itself depends on a very non-canonical function $\psi$.
-However, by Proposition~\ref{P:psi-almost-hom}, the notion of having error gauge $\geq \omega$ does not depend on the choice of $\psi$ if $\omega \in [1, \beta_K]$; note that the terms in $p_0$ are all divisible by $\pi_K$, except $u_0^e$. \end{remark}
+The upshot is that, by Proposition~\ref{P:psi-almost-hom}, the notion of having error gauge $\geq \omega$ does not depend on the choice of $\psi$ if $\omega \in [1, \beta_K]$; note that the terms in $p_0$ are all divisible by $\pi_K$, except $u_0^e$. \end{remark}

-\begin{remark} The upshot of introducing non-standard thickening spaces (or rather thickening spaces which do not have error gauge $\geq \beta_K$) is, as we will show later, that adding a generic $p$-th root of an element of the $p$-basis results in the error gauge of $(R_{J^+})$ dropping by one; the comparison Theorem~\ref{T:ts=as} guarantees that as long as $(R_{J^+})$ is admissible, the thickening spaces still compute the same ramification break.
+\begin{remark} The reason of introducing non-standard thickening spaces (or rather thickening spaces which do not have error gauge $\geq \beta_K$) is, as we will show later, that adding a generic $p$-th root results in the error gauge of $(R_{J^+})$ dropping by one; the comparison Theorem~\ref{T:ts=as} guarantees that as long as $(R_{J^+})$'s are admissible (i.e., $\beta_K \geq 1$), the thickening spaces still compute the same ramification break.
 On the same issue, if $\beta_K = 1$, we can not afford to drop the error gauge; this is why we are not able to prove Conjecture~\ref{C:HA-conj} in the absolutely unramified and non-logarithmic case (see also Remark~\ref{R:beta_K=1-evil}). \end{remark}